 If you've got a smartphone, you're basically walking around with a couponing power house in your pocket.
 Here are three types of tools that will help you slash your grocery bills the next time you shop for food.

-1. Store Apps
+1. Grocery Store Apps

-“I use digital coupons from my local grocer and will digitally clip all the coupons of products that I know we will buy,” bargain blogger Briana Carter told TODAY Food by email.
-Each member of her family has a shopper loyalty card linked to the same account; many stores will hand out three or four per account so everyone can take advantage of the same discounts.
-“Then whenever anyone in my household goes to buy these items at the store [using a shopper loyalty card], they can redeem them automatically.”
+“I use digital coupons from my local grocer and will digitally clip all the coupons of products that I know we will buy,” bargain blogger Briana Carter told TODAY.
+Each member of her family has a shopper loyalty card linked to the same account which points will add up faster; many stores will hand out three or four per account so everyone can take advantage of the same discounts.
+“Then, whenever anyone in my household goes to buy these items at the store [using a shopper loyalty card], they can redeem them automatically.”

 2. Cashback Apps

-How do they work?
-After downloading the app, search for items within the app by store, select items you purchased and then either scan the item’s barcode or upload a photo of your receipt to verify.
-Cash is loaded into your account within a few hours, and when you hit a threshold (typically $20) you can request your money via check or PayPal.
-In 2017, Martin says she received almost $160 through Ibotta alone.
+After downloading the app, users can search for items within the app by store, select items you purchased and then either scan the item’s barcode or upload a photo of your receipt to verify.
+Cash is loaded into your account within a few hours and, when you hit a threshold (typically $20), you can request your money via check or PayPal.
+In 2017, Martin said she received almost $160 by using Ibotta.

 3. Coupon Deal Apps

-So how much does all of this digital couponing help your bottom line?
-Martin says during an average week, she’ll use three to four apps and save between $15 and $20.
-“Adding in the savings from sales and paper coupons, we tend to save 55 to 60 percent off what the regular price would have been,” she says.
+Martin said that during an average week, she’ll use three to four apps and save between $15 and $20.
+“Adding in the savings from sales and paper coupons, we tend to save 55 to 60 percent off what the regular price would have been,” she added.
 “Last week, for example, I spent $41 and saved $58!”
-One mom even used her couponing skills to feed people in need.
+One mom even used her couponing skills to help feed people in need.